The support that donors give to educational institutions is invaluable.

 Obviously, a university doesn’t want an unnecessarily extravagant and expensive fundraising campaign solution or approach.

-That’s why so many alumni associations stick with low-cost or free solutions: paper, a spreadsheet, home-grown databases, etc.
+That’s why so many university fundraising teams stick with low-cost or free solutions: paper, a spreadsheet, or home-grown databases that are managed manually.

 If your campaign is small, this may work fine.